jserodio/rg351p-ppsspp-settings/RIDGE RACER.md

 # RIDGE RACER
 ## 30/60 FPS (100% speed and smooth in all tracks)
+Tip: If you experience any frame drops in your current OS, hit SELECT button twice to get rid of HUD and Mirror and the game will be fluid again.
+When you pass the laggy place, you can press SELECT again to get the HUD back.

 ❎ means OFF or unchecked
 ☑️ means ON or checked